 - If your cable internet provider is any company except AT&T or Verizon, I suggest you get this Arris/Motorola Modem.
 It is the lowest bandwidth modem I have found at 172 mbps.
 This is still much more bandwidth than you can likely purchase from your internet provider.
 The modem is compatible with Comcast and transmits minimal low-frequency EMI from its SMPS.
-Update January 2018: Several readers have noted that the Arris modem noted above is no longer compatible with Comcast.
+Update April 2018: Several readers have noted that the Arris modem noted above is no longer compatible with Comcast.
 Instead, I recommend the Arris Surfboard SB6141.
 You will also need a wired router such as this one in your setup as Comcast does not provide multiple IP addresses.
 This wired router works great for Spectrum/Charter customers.

 - For your router, I would stay away from high-bandwidth devices (1 gigabit and above), such as Netgear routers (unless you occasionally need some wireless capability in your home).
 When I test these routers, they create an incredible amount of low and high frequency EMI on the Ethernet cables.
 This will be true for most “Gigabit” routers.
 Instead, I suggest that you use a simple, low-bandwidth Ethernet switch, such as this model from TP-Link.
 It is rated at 10/100 mbps, which is now considered slow.
 However, this is a good thing from an EMF health perspective!
 This is also more bandwidth than your Internet Service Provider is likely bringing to your home.
 The TP-Link switch created very little EMI in my tests.